jessepav/lacygoill-wiki-backup/floating_point/representation.md

 The invention of the number 0, and the attribution of a symbol to it.
 Zero is needed, for example, to distinguish 1 from 10.

-## What other positional number system do you know and use on a daily basis?
+## What other positional numeral system do you know and use on a daily basis?

 The base 60 system used by the Babylonians.